Fast Company MCP Most Creative People brand identity

-Fast Company is a leading business publication with an editorial focus on innovation in technology, ethonomics, leadership and design.
-They commissioned Superfried to develop the identity for their regular feature on the Most Creative People.
+Fast Company is a leading business publication with an editorial focus on innovation in technology, leadership and design.
+After previously working with graphic design studio Superfried to create the Fast Company logo for – FCLA .
+WCI .
+Grill – they called on us once again to develop the brand identity for their regular feature on the Most Creative People.

 The brief required a 3D style to coincide with their current editorial, award and conference brands.
-Since a structural form was required I immediately looked for potential symmetry and commonality between the letters.
-The existing marques made the brief more challenging and required investigation of numerous routes to achieve the balance between a sympathetic addition to the family, whilst also retaining independence.
+A structural form was required so my initial strategy was to look for potential symmetry and commonality between the letters – MCP.
+The logos for their existing brands made the brief more challenging and required investigation of numerous routes to achieve the balance between a sympathetic addition to the family, whilst also retaining independence and distinction.

 With the direction agreed, tweaks and refinements were made in addition to tests to ensure it would work in B&W and at small scale.
-Lastly, experimentation was continued via animation and internal lighting effects in Photoshop.
+Lastly, experimentation was continued via animation with internal lighting effects.